 It's essential to look at digital transformation initiatives and what some of those transformation enablers are.
 Indeed, the S/4HANA technology is something that is a crucial enabler for your transformation.
 In addition to that, you also have implementation partners, your system integrator, other outside consulting firms you might be working with, as well as your company and your internal resources.
 When you look at the layers of transformation, you have four primary layers:

 One of the key takeaways from the Four layers above is that project success is heavily dependent on your company, and the things you do prior to implementation.
-When we look at SAP failures, and some of the expert witness cases that we've been involved with over the years, a lot of times it's the decisions that weren't made appropriately during the implementation readiness stage, that lead to problems later on.
+When we look at SAP failures, and some of the expert witness cases that we've been involved with over the years, a lot of times it's the decisions that weren't made appropriately during the implementation readiness stage or business objectives that weren't clearly specified that lead to problems later on.